Msg#: 4323526 posted 7:06 pm on Jun 9, 2011 (gmt 0)

 At any rate, you can edit an .sql file like any other text file and add your own commands.
 It's really just a batch file.
 An example, for one table,

 DROP TABLE IF EXISTS `your-table-name`; CREATE TABLE IF NOT EXISTS `your-table-name` ( `id` int(10) unsigned NOT NULL auto_increment, `target` varchar(100) NOT NULL default '', `field_1` varchar(100) NOT NULL', `field_2` tinyint(2) NOT NULL default 0 ) ENGINE=MyISAM DEFAULT CHARSET=latin1 AUTO_INCREMENT=1;

 Msg#: 4323526 posted 1:11 pm on Jun 20, 2011 (gmt 0)

 The question is why you'd need to do it on selected tables.

 I knew there was more than one way of transferring WP blog onto another server (same domain).

 I opted for export from within WP, and installed plugins manually.

+The only leftover was data from statistics plugin.
+It was few more tables within existing WP database.
 That was what I ended up exporting each table record separately, and wondered why MySQL would complain when I tried to import (and overwrite) whole tables.